 Novox is one of several treatment options for pets with chronic or situational pain.
 Dog owners may be interested in exploring alternatives or using Novox as part of a holistic treatment plan.
 Here are a few alternatives to consider

 - Acupuncture.
 Acupuncture can target specific points along a line (meridian).
 When a needle is inserted, a practitioner can manipulate that point to ensure chi (or energy flow is balanced.
-Though there’s no scientific data supports the use of acupuncture for pain management, some dog owners swear by it.
+Though there’s no scientific data supporting the use of acupuncture for pain management, some dog owners swear by it.

 - Physical therapy.
 Physical therapy is a first-line treatment post-surgery and for conditions like arthritis.
 It can help improve joint diseases, pain, and functioning.